 After the first trip to Haiti, I returned every three months to continue to provide dental services.
 These experiences began to fill the “empty hole”.

-This fifth child has grown into an outpatient health care facility called Klinik Pep Bondye-a an outstanding public health outreach to mountain villages, house and latrine construction for the poorest villagers, animal distribution, feeding facilities, education support, and other programs.
+This “fifth child” has grown into an outpatient health care facility called Klinik Pep Bondye-a, an outstanding public health outreach to mountain villages, house and latrine construction for the poorest villagers, animal distribution, feeding facilities, education support, and other programs.

 Our umbrella of care brings health services, hope, and the opportunity of a future to over 250,000 of the poorest and most vulnerable people in over 100 rural mountain villages.

 Join Dr. Lowney on the remarkable journey of faith and commitment that took him from his childhood in an Irish-American ghetto to the brutally impoverished rural mountains of Jeremie in Haiti.
-Experience the love, renewal, and determination to fight injustice that led him to create the Haitian Health Foundation, an organization that has and continues to serve well over 200,000 Haitians from the ravaged slums of Port au Prince to the heart-breakingly beautiful Grand Anse mountains.
+Experience the love, renewal, and determination to fight injustice that led him to create the Haitian Health Foundation, a non-denominational organization that has and continues to serve well over 250,000 Haitians from the ravaged slums of Port au Prince to the heart-breakingly beautiful Grand Anse mountains.
 Meet the desperately poor children whose lives he has saved, and who, in turn, have saved him.
 Travel with him from the studios of Fox News to the presidential palace of Haiti as he pleads for the lives of Haiti’s forgotten families and children.
 To purchase the book for $25.00, please click here.
 All proceeds from the sale of the book go to support HHF’s programs.